 Regardless of the sights you choose to see, must-have items for Galápagos include:

-- Refillable water bottle (I loved the Vapur I brought with me)
+- Refillable water bottle (I use the flat Vapur style)

 - Rugged closed-toe hiking sandals (not sure what I would have done without my waterproof Keens)

 - Dry bag for any boat tours

 - Daypack (super handy when you want to bring water, snacks, camera, etc. biking/hiking/kayaking)

 - Sunscreen, lip sunblock and hat (do not underestimate the strength of the sun here, regardless of the season)